Nfinley/resume/gist_resume.md

-## Software Developer
+## Software Developer / DevOps Engineer
 Committee For Children   Seattle, WA | NOVEMBER 2018 - PRESENT
-* Full stack creation of Noe js Apis to act as insulated abstract layer from CMS
-* Build and management CI/CD piplines using Azure DevOps and Azure Cloud
+* Identified inconsistencies and performance issues with CI/CD pipelines, rewrote and optimized resulting in an 80% increase in completion time and deployment saving the organization over 200 minutes of build time a week
+* Played key role in identifying current cloud architecture resources and converting over 75% to infrastructure as code using Terraform, allowing for git controlled infrastructure and reducing total environment deployment from over 5 hours to less than 30 minutes
+* Key contributor in rewriting Dot Net Nuke web application using React and Next.js with a successful migration to production
+* Spearheaded git and deployment workflow codification and discussion to establish company standards
+* Provide support, guidance and constructive feedback to team members
+* Created and implemented onboarding/new hire documentation allowing for faster future hire ramp up

-`Technologies leveraged: React.js, Next.js, Javascript, Node.js, Webpack, Azure, Docker, Terraform, C#/.Net, HTML5, CSS3`
+`Technologies leveraged: React.js, Next.js, Javascript, Node.js, Jest, Webpack, Azure, Docker, Terraform, C#/.Net, Broswerstack, MongoDb, SQL, HTML, CSS`

+## Technical Founder & CEO
+Unfiltered Build   Seattle, WA | DECEMBER 2018 - PRESENT
+* A design and development incubator for creative thinkers pursuing an uninhibited passion for innovation
+* Currently developing, architecting and designing an app with a mission to change the way our users discover and experience music

+`Technologies leveraged: React.js, Javascript, AWS Amplify, Node.js, GraphQL`

 ## Software Development Engineer
 Stackline   Seattle, WA | APRIL 2018 - NOVEMBER 2018